Amruta-Dabholkar/amruta-dabholkar/README.md

 ## 🌱 Currently Working On

+- 🏏 Improving PitchIQ with more venues & player-level features
 - 🧞 Improving EduGenie with new features
 - ✅ Machine Learning Journey — Parts 1–4 **Completed!**
 - 🧠 Generative AI — Lenovo LEAP Internship